kachurovskiy/nanoels/README.md

 ## Gears

 When connecting the gears, make sure to leave ~0.5mm space between them for optimal threading.
 This can be achieved e.g. by temporarily placing a piece of paper between them.
+Add grease and spread it between the gear teeth, remove the excess.

 ## Programming the Arduino